yousuketakada/refactoring_example/doc/memo.md

-Note that the extracted function `render_plain_text` takes an empty parameter `data` of type `StatementData`, to which we are going to put the intermediate data (the results of the first phase) required to render the statement (the second phase) so that `render_plain_text` depends only on `StatementData`.
+Note that the extracted function `render_plain_text` takes an empty parameter `data` of type `StatementData`, to which we are going to put the intermediate data (the results of the first phase) required for rendering the statement (the second phase) so that `render_plain_text` depends only on `StatementData`.

 It would be straightforward to simply put `customer` and `performances` of `Invoice`